Sport in Israel: Basketball

 Basketball (כדורסל, Kadursal) is the second most popular sport in Israel.
 Hapoel Jerusalem, Hapoel Tel Aviv and Maccabi Tel Aviv dominate the domestic league and are among the top teams in Europe.
 Maccabi Tel Aviv has won the European championship 6 times, in 1977, 1981, 2001, 2004, 2005 and 2014.
 Hapoel Jerusalem won the Eurocup in 2004.

 The Israel national basketball team has participated 23 times in the European Championship.
-Their best achievements were a silver medal in Eurobasket 1979, and 5th place in 1953 and 1977.
+Their best achievements were a silver medal in EuroBasket 1979, and 5th place in 1953 and 1977.
 The national team also played in two World Championships and once in the Summer Olympic Games.

-Israeli basketball is known for its national under-20 team, winning silver medals twice, in 2000 FIBA Europe Under-20 Championship and 2004, and finishing 4th twice (1994, 2005), 5th (1992), and 6th (2007).
+Israeli basketball is known for its national under-20 team, winning back to back gold medals in 2018 & 2019, three silver medals in 2000, 2004, 2017, and finishing 4th three times (1994, 2005, 2022), 5th (1992), and 6th (2007).

 Israel U-20 also took place in the U-21 World Championship, finishing twice in 7th place (2001,2005), and 6th place (1993).

 The renowned "Israeli coaching school" produced many of the most successful European basketball coaches, such as Ralph Klein, Pini Gershon, David Blatt, and Zvi Sherf.

-Israeli player Omri Casspi previously played in the NBA.
+Deni Avdija is an active player in the NBA, Omri Casspi previously played in the NBA.
 Gal Mekel, previously played in the NBA and Shay Doron previously played in the WNBA.
 David Blatt coached the NBA Cleveland Cavaliers.
 Other notable Israeli basketball players have included: